 There’s a lot of uncertainty baked in here.
 Some in-house roles would likely see me putting in even more time than would be the case in private practice, or would involve numerous last-minute deals and all-weekend meetings.
 Conversely, some private practice partners (especially at OWGM) seem to have constructed a fairly balanced workload that leaves them ample time with their families.
 If I did everything right, perhaps I would find the same balance.
 But, looking at things probabilistically, I think it’s fair to say that in-house work provides better odds for a more active family life in the long run.

-For Amelia, the time factor was determinative – she was a big D-Wave cheerleader from pretty much day one.
+For The Missus, the time factor was determinative – she was a big D-Wave cheerleader from pretty much day one.
 I was more cautious.
 I firmly believe that time is more valuable than money, and I’m willing to pass up an extra one or two (or three) hundred thousand dollars if it means an extra ten hours a week at home to be an active parent in the future.
 I feel like I make enough money as it is, and (with a baby on the way) time is only going to become more precious.
 But there’s more to work than time and money.

 The Incumbent Advantage